oribarilan/fliq/README.md

 ## Fliq

-- **Readable & Easy**: Designed for readability and ease of use.
-Using fluent syntax.
+- **Intuitive** to use.
+Built for readability and usability.
-- **Lightweight**: Thin wrapper for the standard library.
-No dependencies.
+- **Lightweight** wrapper for the standard library.
+No dependencies or bloat.
-- **Performant**: On-par with the standard library.
-Abstraction overhead is kept to a minimum, keeping CPython performance.
+- **Efficient** as the standard library.
+Abstraction overhead is kept to a minimum.
-- **Lazy**: All operations are lazy, and only evaluated when needed.
+- **Lazy** operations, evaluated only when needed and only as needed.
-This provides a performance boost for cases where user would have used list-comprehension otherwise.
-- **Compatible**: Compatible with APIs consuming iterables.
+- **Compatible** with APIs consuming iterables.

 ## Motivation